 Boats must be in the water when entered, not "seal-launched" off the pool deck.

-Erb Pool - City of Appleton Recreation Department: 6:30.-9:30 p.m.
-Monday and Wednesday evenings, July 31, August 2, 7 and 9.
+Erb Pool - City of Appleton Recreation Department: Meets four times, 6:30.-9:30 p.m., on Monday and Wednesday evenings, July 31, August 2, August 7 and August 9.
 Lead instructor is Jeff Mazanec with support from other ACA certified instructors and assistants.
 Registration is available through the City of Appleton website.

 Planned 2018 Classes: